[written and published in October 2012]

 On more than one occasion in 1544 and 1545 Thomas Bonner prevented Smyth’s cattle from entering the common pasture of the New Leasows.
 Twice the bailiffs ruled in favour of Smyth but on the third occasion in June 1545 Bonner produced a writ ordering that the cattle be handed over to him.
 Shortly thereafter Bonner found himself arraigned before the Court of Star Chamber accused of forging the writ.
 Over the next few years more than five other Campden men also found themselves taken to Star Chamber after attempting to thwart Smyth.

 He was also adding to his domains by buying up chantry lands and any other pieces that could be obtained.
 Soon the manor was reunited.
 His London connections were no doubt also of use when he obtained copies of ancient charters and documents outlining the powers of the Lord of the Manor.
-(Copies of these documents were at one time to be viewed in the Court Room of the Old Police Station).
 In 1553 he was granted Combe (once held by Bordesley Abbey) for £540.

 His monument in the chancel of St James’s church is that of a contented Lord of the Manor, who had pretty well achieved his aim of reuniting a broken up manor and had imposed his will on the Town Burgesses.
 He died in 1593 at another of his properties, at Ocle in Herefordshire.